 The Pact saw Germany and the USSR carve up central-eastern Europe between themselves and pave the way for German invasion of Poland.

-5. The Nazi invasion of Poland on 1 September 1939 was the final straw for the British, who declared war on 3 September
+5. The Nazi invasion of Poland on 1 September 1939 was the final straw for the British

-Britain had guaranteed Polish sovereignty after Hitler flouted the Munich Agreement by annexing Czechoslovakia
+Britain had guaranteed Polish sovereignty after Hitler flouted the Munich Agreement by annexing Czechoslovakia.
+They declared war on Germany on 3 September.

 6. Neville Chamberlain declared war on Germany at 11:15 on 3 September 1939